ccarabine/payrollapp/docs/known_issues.md

 ___
 - **Issue:**

-    *To display employees payroll record, the function would used getallvalues.
-There were multiple employees with e.g."25" hours and we wanted to display all records for week "25", the data would display all the employees hours as well as matching week 25*
+    *To display employees' payroll record, the function used getallvalues.
+There were multiple employees' with e.g."25" hours and I wanted to display all records for week "25", the data displayed all the employees' hours as well as matching week 25*

 - **Corrective Action:**

-    *Get payroll week added concatenate so week is "wk34" rather than just 34 so now we can getallvalues "wk34"*
+    *Get payroll week function, I added concatenate so week is "wk34" rather than just 34 so now we can getallvalues "wk34"*
 ___
 - **Issue:**

-    *User entered a letter when entering the payroll week, an error would occur*
+    *User entered a letter when entering the payroll week, an error occurred*

 - **Corrective Action:**